6 best day trips from Taipei

 (CNN) — Taipei City offers one of the widest selections of cheap and easy day trips of any Asian metropolis.

-The Taiwanese capital at the northern tip of the island is right next to incredible natural escapes as well as boisterous towns and markets.
+The capital at the northern tip of Taiwan is right next to incredible natural escapes as well as boisterous towns and markets.
 Everything is just a short train or MRT ride away.

 We've narrowed it down to our favorite half-dozen low-maintenance daycations from Taipei.
 Did we miss your favorite Taipei day trip?
 Share with us in the comments field below.

 1. Steamy getaway: Beitou